dzeke/ColoradoRiverCoding/ModelMusings/README.md

  * [2007 Interim Guidelines](https://www.usbr.gov/lc/region/programs/strategies/RecordofDecision.pdf).
  * [2019 Drought Contingency Plans](https://www.usbr.gov/dcp/finaldocs.html). **Both operations expire in 2026**.

 **Interactive Model**: Participants synchronously connect to a cloud model for the Colordo River basin.
-Participants role play Upper Basin, Lower Basin, Mexico, and other parties's and make their their year-to-year water conservation, consumption, purchase, and sale decsions while they track other players' choices.
+Participants role play Upper Basin, Lower Basin, Mexico, and other parties.
+Participants make year-to-year water conservation, consumption, purchase, and sale decsions for their party while they track other players' choices, account balances, and reservoir storage.

 Each interactive model includes a name, key features, requirements and directions to use, files, and comparisons to current basin operations.

 Presently there is one interactive model in the repository.

- * To make interactive, download the [Excel model file](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx) and move into a Google Sheet.
+ * **To make interactive**: download the [Excel model file](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx) and move into a Google Sheet.

 ## Pilot flex accounting to encourage more water conservation in a combined Lake Powell-Lake Mead system